polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 ### Start your project

 - **Teams:** In case you are looking for team members to collaborate with, comments your team requirements under in [Teams](https://github.com/polymerdevs/PIT-Phase-1/issues/17) as per the provided template to connect with potential teammates or to list yourself.
-- **Register:** Whether you are an individual or a team, [register](https://forms.gle/eCG4hEN6R21gc9z89) anytime before **19th March**.
-This will help our team to assist you during the course of PIT and unlock exclusive discord channels.
+- **Register:** All participants, whether solo or in a group, must [register](https://forms.gle/eCG4hEN6R21gc9z89) by **March 19th**.
+Registering ensures our team can support you throughout the PIT and grants access to exclusive rewards.
+- **Engage the Community:** Mark your calendars for **March 26th** to introduce your project to early users.
+We will showcase your work to our extensive community, and projects that most  engage the users will receive additional rewards.

 You are good to start building!